Lie-operads and operadic modules from poset cohomology: More examples of operadic poset species and their cohomology

 \subsubsection{The rooted variant, and pre-Lie algebras}

 \begin{defi} Let $S$ be a finite set.
 An $S$-multilabeled rooted tree is an $S$-multilabeled tree equipped with a distinguished node called its root. \end{defi}

 The set $\mathrm{MLRT}(S)$ of $S$-multilabeled rooted trees is a poset as in the non-rooted case.
 The Hasse diagram of the poset $\mathrm{MLRT}(3)$ is shown on Figure \ref{fig:MLRT3}.
-The posets of multilabeled rooted trees originated from the work of the first-named author with Bishal Deb and Matthieu Josuat-Vergès and will be further studied in \cite{DDOJV}.
+The posets of multilabeled rooted trees originated from the work of Bishal Deb, Bérénice Delcroix-Oger and Matthieu Josuat-Vergès and will be further studied in \cite{DDOJV}.

 As in the non-rooted case, there is a natural operadic poset species structure on $\mathrm{MLRT}:S\mapsto \mathrm{MLRT}(S)$.
 Its cohomology is the rooted version of Kontsevich's operad of trees, which we denote by $\mathrm{RTree}$, hence an isomorphism of graded operads